 Canadian skaters’ forays into gear coordination usually look like poor attempts at channeling Rob Welsh and late-nineties Love Park style pioneers.
 Many skaters have worn jerseys to pay homage to their favorite teams, but Wade Desarmo crushed the jersey game by wearing Jason Kidd jersey jeans, justifiably making him the only Canadian on this list.

-Dill has been through more than a handful of #stylez in his twenty-year career: nineties tech gear / pants with drawstring bottom hems, Helmut Lang jeans and Supreme hoodies, being early to the earthtone party that began raging after Mosiac came out, a homeless-looking phase, and a lot of high socks, to name a few.
+Dill has been through more than a handful of #stylez in his twenty-year career: nineties tech gear / pants with drawstring bottom hems, Helmut Lang jeans and Supreme hoodies, being early to the earthtone party that began raging after Mosiac came out, and a lot of high socks, to name a few.
 Normally, wallrides don’t go with basketball shorts, but he somehow made it work in his most easy-to-miss, dressed-down-yet-fashion-forward moment.

 While creating this list, we agreed to limit our thirty choices to prominent professional skateboarders.
 Then we remembered that James Frankhouse wore a pink Phillies jersey with a matching fitted and hemp Dunks in a Cincinnati shop video, and realized there had to be one exception.